 Ontario Stroke Registry

-The Registry of the Canadian Stroke Network (RCSN) was established in 2001 with a research grant from the Canadian Stroke Network (CSN) and Ministry of Health and Long-Term Care (MOHLTC) funds to allow for the measurement and monitoring of stroke care delivery and outcomes in Canadian patients at participating institutions.
+The Registry of the Canadian Stroke Network (RCSN) was established in 2001 with a Canadian Stroke Network (CSN) research grant and Ministry of Health and Long-Term Care (MOHLTC) funds to allow for the measurement and monitoring of stroke care delivery and outcomes in Canadian patients at participating institutions.
 In the first two phases of the RCSN, data were collected from 21 hospitals across Canada.
 In 2003, data collection primarily focused on patients in Ontario and from one site in Nova Scotia.

 Scientists primarily involved in the work of the OSR include: